-The meeting was held in Barcelona, Spain, 26-28 May 2014 (SCI-036).
+The meeting was held in Barcelona, Spain, 26-28 May 2014.
+The Report of the First Meeting of the Standing Working Group to Enhance Dialogue between Fisheries Scientists and Managers (SWGSM) was presented.
 This Standing Working Group, established to foster dialogue between fisheries managers and scientists, at its first meeting, focused its discussions on the use of $B{MSY}$ and $F{MSY}$ and other approximations as limit and/or target reference points in a precautionary management environment and on potential improvement regarding the ICCAT management and science processes, taking into account the development of the Strategic Plan by the SCRS.